What is Penetration Testing and Its Types?Vishnu Yash Tripathi

 Penetration Testing Types

-#1) Social Engineering Test: In Social Engineering Test, attempts are being made to make a person reveal sensitive information like user password, any business-critical data, etc. These tests are mostly done by phone or internet and it targets certain helpdesks, employees & processes.
+- Social Engineering Test: In Social Engineering Test, attempts are being made to make a person reveal sensitive information like user passwords, any business-critical data, etc. These tests are mostly done by phone or internet and it targets certain helpdesks, employees & processes.

-Human errors are the main causes of security breaches.
+Human errors are the main cause of security breaches.
 Security standards and policies should be followed by all members to avoid social engineering penetration attempts.
-An example of these standards does not mention any sensitive information in the email or phone communication.
+An example of these standards does not mention any sensitive information in an email or phone communication.
 Security audits can be conducted to identify and correct security process flaws.

-#2) Web Application Test: Using the software methods any one can verify if the application is exposed to security vulnerabilities.
+- Web Application Test: Using the software methods anyone can verify if the application is exposed to security vulnerabilities.
 It checks the security flaws of web apps and software programs positioned in the target environment.

-#3) Physical Penetration Test: Strong physical security methods are generally applied to protect sensitive data.
+- Physical Penetration Test: Strong physical security methods are generally applied to protect sensitive data.
 This is commonly used in military and government facilities.
-All physical network devices and access points are tested for the possibilities of any security flaws.
+All physical network devices and access points are tested for the possibility of any security flaws.
 This test is not much related to the scope of software testing.

-#5) Client-side Test: It reaches to search and exploit vulnerabilities in client-side software programs.
+- Client-side Test: It reaches to search and exploits vulnerabilities in client-side software programs.

-#7) Wireless Security Test: It searches the open, unauthorized access and less secured hotspots or Wi-Fi networks and connects through them.
+- Wireless Security Test: It searches the open, unauthorized access, and less secured hotspots or Wi-Fi networks and connects through them.

-The above all categories we have seen are one way of categorizing the types of pen tests.
-We can also organize the types of penetration testing into below three parts as seen below:
+The above categories we have seen are one way of categorizing the types of pen tests.
+We can also organize the types of penetration testing into three parts as seen below:

-- Black Box Penetration Testing: In this testing approach, the tester assesses the target system, network or process without the knowledge of system details.
-They just only have a very high level of inputs like URL or company name using which they penetrate the target environment.
+- Black Box Penetration Testing: In the Black box testing approach, the tester assesses the target system, network, or process without the knowledge of system details.
+They just only have a very high level of inputs like URLs or company names using which they penetrate the target environment.
 There is no code being examined in this method.

-- White Box Penetration Testing: In this testing approach, the tester is equipped with complete details about the target environment – Systems, network, OS, IP address, source code, schema, etc. It verifies the code and finds out design & development errors.
+- White Box Penetration Testing: In the White box testing approach, the tester is equipped with complete details about the target environment – Systems, network, OS, IP address, source code, schema, etc. It verifies the code and finds out design & development errors.
 It’s a simulation of an internal security attack.

 - Grey Box Penetration Testing: In this testing approach, the tester has limited details about the target environment.
 It’s a simulation of external security attacks.